awsdocs/amazon-route53-docs/doc_source/auth-and-access-control.md

 # Authentication and Access Control for Amazon Route 53<a name="auth-and-access-control"></a>

-To perform any operation on Amazon Route 53 resources, such as registering a domain or updating a resource record set, AWS Identity and Access Management \(IAM\) requires you to authenticate that you're an approved AWS user\.
-If you're using the Amazon Route 53 console, you authenticate your identity by providing your AWS user name and a password\.
-If you're accessing Amazon Route 53 programmatically, your application authenticates your identity for you by using access keys or by signing requests\.
+To perform any operation on Amazon Route 53 resources, such as registering a domain or updating a record, AWS Identity and Access Management \(IAM\) requires you to authenticate that you're an approved AWS user\.
+If you're using the Route 53 console, you authenticate your identity by providing your AWS user name and a password\.
+If you're accessing Route 53 programmatically, your application authenticates your identity for you by using access keys or by signing requests\.

 After you authenticate your identity, IAM controls your access to AWS by verifying that you have permissions to perform operations and to access resources\.
 If you are an account administrator, you can use IAM to control the access of other users to the resources that are associated with your account\.

-This chapter explains how to use [IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) and Amazon Route 53 to help secure your resources\.
+This chapter explains how to use [IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) and Route 53 to help secure your resources\.

 **Topics**